 Ritz crackers with sunflower butter

-As Jim’s trainer, you can evaluate this food log and you can suggest some things to help Jim make healthier choices.
+As Jim’s personal trainer, you can evaluate this food log and you can suggest some things to help Jim make healthier choices.
 For example, for Jim’s breakfast, he could add a leaner protein source, or reduce the number of strips of bacon, that he’s eating for breakfast.
 He could swap out 2% milk for 1%.
 Or, if he must have his latte, he could choose a smaller size and use low-fat milk or a milk alternative.